Alain Manceau: Scientific works

-Binding site of mercury (Hg) in selenoprotein P of grebe bird.
+Binding site of mercury (Hg) in selenoprotein P of the grebe bird.

 Mercury (Hg) is a global pollutant that is generated both by natural sources, such as volcanic eruptions and wildfires, and human activities, such as coal combustion, gold mining, and the incineration of industrial waste.
 In aquatic and terrestrial food chains, mercury accumulates as methylmercury (MeHg), a potent toxin that affects the function of animal's and human's brain and reproductive system.
 Understanding the internal detoxification processes of MeHg in living organisms is essential for protecting wildlife and humans, and designing treatments against mercury poisoning.

-In 2015, Manceau led foundational studies on the structural biogeochemistry of mercury in bacteria, plants, animals, and humans using X-ray emission spectroscopy at the ESRF.
-In 2021, he found that the Clark's grebe (Aechmophorus clarkii) and the Forster's tern (Sterna forsteri) from California, the southern giant petrel (Macronectes giganteus) and the south polar skua (Stercorarius maccormicki) from the Southern Ocean, and the Indo-Pacific blue marlin (Makaira mazera) from French Polynesia, detoxify the organic methylmercury-cysteine complex (MeHgCys) in inorganic mercury-selenocysteine complex (Hg(Sec)_{4}).
-A few months later, he extended this result to long-finned pilot whale from the analysis of 89 tissues (liver, kidney, muscle, heart, brain) from 28 individuals stranded on the coasts of Scotland and the Faroe Islands.
+In 2015, Manceau led foundational studies on the structural biogeochemistry of mercury in bacteria, plants, animals, and humans using X-ray absorption spectroscopy at the ESRF.
+In 2021, he found that the Clark's grebe (Aechmophorus clarkii) and the Forster's tern (Sterna forsteri) from California, the southern giant petrel (Macronectes giganteus) and the south polar skua (Stercorarius maccormicki) from the Southern Ocean, the Indo-Pacific blue marlin (Makaira mazera) from French Polynesia, and long-finned pilot whales stranded on the coasts of Scotland and the Faroe Islands, detoxify the organic methylmercury-cysteine complex (MeHgCys) in inorganic mercury-selenocysteine complex (Hg(Sec)_{4}).
+In 2025, he extended this result to emperor penguins from Antarctica and to Atlantic bluefin tuna.

 This body of work shed light on how birds, cetacea, and fishes manage to get rid of methylmercury toxicity.
 Demethylation of the MeHgCys complex to Hg(Sec)_{4} and very poorly soluble inorganic HgSe is catalyzed by selenoprotein P (SelP) within which nucleate clusters of Hg_{x}(Sec,Se)_{y} that grow, likely by self-assembly of mercurial proteins as is common in biomineralization processes, to form in fine inert, non-toxic mercury selenide (HgSe) crystals.

 The new Hg(Sec)_{4} species identified by Manceau and his collaborators was the main "missing intermediate" in the chemical reaction that helps animals to survive high levels of mercury.
 However, because Hg(Sec)_{4} has a molar ratio of selenium to mercury of 4:1, four selenium atoms are required to detoxify just one mercury atom.
 Thus, Hg(Sec)_{4} severely depletes the amount of bioavailable selenium.
 Selenium deficiency can affect the function of animals' brain and reproductive system, as selenoproteins serve critical antioxidant functions in the brain and testes.
 His works on the Hg-Se antagonism won him the ES&T 2021 Best Paper Award.

 The stepwise MeHgCys → Hg(Sec)_{4} + HgSe demethylation reaction is accompanied by the fractionation of the ^{202}Hg and ^{198}Hg isotopes, denoted δ^{202}Hg.
 The δ^{202}Hg fractionation measured on whole animal tissues (δ^{202}Hg_{t}) is the sum of the fractionations of the MeHgCys, Hg(Sec)_{4}, and HgSe species, weighted by their relative abundance: